ivusony/polygon/README.md

 DRAW.polylines(polyline_paths : *required / array of arrays of polyline latLng objects* , params_object : *optional / set color, weight, opacity*) : *void*;
 ```

-### draw multiple polylines based on paths WITH labels.
+### Draw multiple polylines based on paths WITH labels.
 > The labels will be shown in google map info windows pointing on the first marker

 The array passed to the function must be the following format: